HOW TO PROFITABLY TARGET YOUR AUDIENCE USING GOOGLE ADWORDS

 You only pay for results

-You decide how much you spend, when do you want to spend it, what do you want to spend it on.
+You decide how much you spend when you want to spend it, and what you want to spend it on.
 Google AdWords gives you plenty of options when it comes to spending your budget.
 You set the daily budget, but if your ad is more popular on some days, Google Adwords will step in and raise your daily budget by 20%.
 That way you don’t miss out on clicks that could be valuable and which could have gone to your competition.

 There are three ways Google can take your money: